rgavinc/expo-next-adapter/readme.md

 # Expo Next Adapter Test

-A demonstration for showing how one repo can be the single source for Android, iOS, and the web.
+A demonstration for showing how one repo can be the single source for apps that run on Android, iOS, and the web.

 ## Run Locally